Spastic Society of Gurgaon: Inclusive care

-A very sterling role has been played by Shekhar Vidyarathi, Deputy Commissioner, Gurgaon and his administration aide Ekta Chopra, City Magistrate, Gurgaon in genuinely understanding the needs of disabled people and empathizing with the physical constraints they confront in course of their daily lives.
-These two positive minded human beings proved instrumental in amelioration of the lot of disabled people.
-Shekhar Vidyarathi was clear in his objectives regarding managing disability when he said that "The overall goal for ongoing care of individuals with cerebral palsy is to help them reach their physical, mental and emotional potential.
+A role has been played by Shekhar Vidyarathi, Deputy Commissioner, Gurgaon and his administration aide Ekta Chopra, City Magistrate, Gurgaon in understanding the needs of disabled people and empathizing with the physical constraints they confront in course of their daily lives.
+Both Vidyarathi and Chopra proved instrumental in amelioration of the lot of disabled people.
+Shekhar Vidyarathi was clear in his objectives regarding managing disability when he said: "The overall goal for ongoing care of individuals with cerebral palsy is to help them reach their physical, mental and emotional potential.
 Generally this includes living as much as possible in the mainstream of their society and culture.
 People with cerebral palsy tend to be happiest when they go to school with, live with and work with their peers.
 They also love to be listened to and caressed."

 Ekta Chopra, City Magistrate, Gurgaon feels the greatest pain when a child with disability is denied admission to a school in Gurgaon.
 The children with disability have the right to go to mainstream schools, where teachers can be imparted training regarding the different teaching techniques and adaptations which can be provided.
 Child centric teaching methods will help these children and promote inclusion.

-Shekhar Vidyarathi strongly advocates that more and more people should volunteer for helping these people in their own interest because people closely associated with such spastic or severely disabled children are more spiritually inclined as their level of consciousness gets heightened and prayer and meditation comes naturally to them.
-They get closer to the inner core of their being.
-It is also observed that the persons connected with such children develop more emotional control and better understanding of human problems, shun trivia and focus on more useful issues facing society.
-It unfolds further dimensions of their heart and mind.
-Not only that, people associated with such children connect themselves better with others, communicate better and feel their intuitive powers continually being recharged and expanded.
-They feel they have found a sort of mission in life and it keeps them in better frame of mind – positive, healthy and holistic.
-Probably this is the key to angelic aura and saintly contentment that the visages of great social and other selfless workers so distinctly reflect.
+Shekhar Vidyarathi encourages more people to volunteer, as people associated with such spastic or severely disabled children are more spiritually inclined and have a higher level of consciousness.